 The concept of creating and experiencing immersive environments has been around for quite some time.
-This is evident in architectural design throughout history, from the pyramids in Egypt to the skyscrapers in New York.
+This is evident in the design of famous buildings throughout history, from the pyramids in Egypt to the skyscrapers in New York.
 Today, through the use of game engine technology, virtual reality is the latest frontier for architects and designers to apply their environmental design talents.

 In this article I’ll discuss a few ways VR can provide value to the architectural design process.

 Architecture and technology

 When you take a look around, whether you are at home, at work or even on your morning commute, you’ll notice just how much the built environment shapes your life.
 The amount of planning, design and construction coordination required to create a building is largely dependent on technology.